 Google and Paid Search

-Google Ads was originally known as a form of paid search.
+Google Ads was known initially as a form of paid search.
 Paid search is paying to have your business listing featured on a search engine results page (SERP) like Google’s search results page.

-Here’s an example below of a common search below,
+Here’s an example of a typical search below,

 Wait a minute.

 Have you heard people fear paid search and say organic is better?

 Don’t worry.
 We’ve heard this, too but have a look at these stats.